DNS Reflection attack

 Understanding DNS Reflection

 1: -) The Domain Name System (DNS) serves as the backbone of the internet, translating human-readable domain names into IP addresses.
 However, cybercriminals have found a way to exploit this system by leveraging reflection attacks.
 DNS reflection attacks involve the perpetrator sending a DNS query to a vulnerable server, with the source IP address spoofed to appear as the victim’s IP address.
-The server then responds with a much larger response, overwhelming the victim’s network and causing disruption.
+The server then responds with a much larger response, overwhelming the victim’s network and causing disruption and loss of service.

 **Distributed Attacks**

 2: -) Attackers often use botnets to distribute the attack traffic across multiple sources to execute a DNS reflection attack, making it harder to trace back to the source.
+This is known as distributed attacks.
 By exploiting open DNS resolvers, which respond to queries from any IP address, attackers can amplify the data sent to the victim.
 This amplification factor significantly magnifies the attack’s impact as the victim’s network becomes flooded with incoming data.

 **Attacking the Design of DNS**